cookbase/laptop/README.md

-**Solo cooking with chef**
+##Solo cooking with chef-solo##

-Unlike the Server driven cookbook intro I wrote a while back [ link ], I came across a need of using solo, I must admit it's been quite while hacking @ Chef and it's come a long way ...
+Unlike the Server driven [cookbook intro I wrote a while back](http://www.hagzag.com/blog/2013/01/20/writing-a-chef-cookbook/), I came across a need of using solo, I must admit it's been quite while hacking @ Chef and it's come a long way ...

 ## What we are going todo ? ##